mzhang00/MKS22X-FinalProject/README.md

 May 30th 2019:
 =======================================================================================
+Michael Zhang:
+* Added a death screen for when the enemy dies
+* Updated player's health to decrease with bullet damage

 Derek Lao:
 * Scrapped vector method, brought back slopes method because that was much closer to the final product
 * Implemented POSITIVE_INFINITY in calculations